gethugothemes/liva-hugo/README.md

 <!-- ## Liva Hugo theme Powered Websites

+View all the websites powered by Liva Hugo theme [here](https://github.com/gethugothemes/liva-hugo/wiki/All-liva-hugo-theme-Powered-Websites).-->

+## Add your website to the Gethugothemes showcase
-View all the websites powered by Liva Hugo theme [here](https://github.com/gethugothemes/liva-hugo/wiki/All-liva-hugo-theme-Powered-Websites).
-Want to submit your own website powered by Liva Hugo theme?
-You can submit it [here](https://github.com/gethugothemes/liva-hugo/discussions/46). -->
+Want to submit your own website powered by Liva Hugo to the Gethugothemes showcase?
+You can submit it [here](https://gethugothemes.com/showcase).

 <!-- licence -->
 ## License